 "Off-campus" is a privilege.
 The only students who have permission to leave campus early are those participating in a business internship, a co-op work program, or scheduled off-campus.
-Early release permits must be carried by "off-campus" students at all times and must be available for review by police officers and Lamar faculty and staff.
+Early release permits and a copy of the course schedule must be carried by "off-campus" students at all times and must be available for review by police officers and Lamar faculty and staff.